By Pradeep Pandey · Co-Founder · 16 min read · Updated

 Does Aladtec handle FLSA 8-and-80 overtime correctly for healthcare employers?

 Aladtec’s default overtime threshold is the standard 40-hour workweek.
 Healthcare employers using the FLSA 8-and-80 rule need to configure the correct threshold in their Aladtec account.
 If this configuration is not completed, the system will calculate overtime incorrectly for a healthcare employer.
-SimpleScheduleAI applies the 8-and-80 rule as a default for healthcare configurations.
+SimpleScheduleAI applies healthcare-appropriate FLSA overtime thresholds as a default.